usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 statements.
 Thus, attempting to look for changes between the input file and th eoutput file using an ordinary difference utility is not likely to be fruitful.
 Instead, employ the following
 strategy:
- * add an ID column to the input data if it does not already have one, using `kgtk add_id`.
+ * add an ID column to the input data if it does not already have one, using `kgtk add_id`
+   * Perhaps without generating ID values, to remove clutter.
+   * kgtk add_id --id-style=empty`
  * sort the resulting data using `kgtk unreify_rdf_statements` with a disabled pattern match parameter.
    * `kgtk unreify_rdf_statements --trigger-label=XXX -o output1.tsv`
  * Apply `kgtk unreify_rdf_statements` a second time without disabling the pattern match.